 As social media becomes an important part of work life, as new mobile devices proliferate, and as more employees work from home, traditional business IT policies on computer usage and data security are becoming antiquated.

 We can call this the consumerisation of IT.
 It’s the migration of consumer technology – including devices and applications – into business computing environments.

 There are lots of examples out there.
 It’s your business using Facebook.
-It’s your employees checking work email on their own iPhones.
-And it’s staff circumventing policy and using their own credit card to sign up for a cloud computing service to save time.
+It’s your employees checking work email on their own smartphone.
+And it’s staff circumventing your IT policy and using their own credit card to sign up for a cloud computing service to save time.

 The consumerisation of IT presents a big opportunity for small companies.
 But it’s also creating a new problem for many: IT policies that ban the use of employee-owned devices in the name of security inadvertently create bigger security holes as users skirt IT restrictions.